 The South Burnett wine region is one of only two GI regions in Queensland, the other being Granite Belt, and is the most northern official wine-growing region in Australia.

-The region is bordered by the Great Dividing Range and centred around the town of Kingaroy, and is around a three-hour drive northwest of Brisbane.
+The region is bordered by the Great Dividing Range and centred around the town of Kingaroy, which is about a three-hour drive northwest of Brisbane.
 Vineyards stretch from Goomeri in the north, through the Murgon region to the Bunya Mountains, Kingaroy and south to Nanango.
 The vineyards share the area with olive groves, timber plantations and orchards.

 Vines were first planted in the area by early German settlers in the early 1900s.
 Still, it wasn’t until 1992, when the first modern-day commercial vineyards were planted on the Booie range near Kingaroy and at Moffatdale near Murgon, that the modern history of wine-making began.